 It really wouldn’t be a Greek party without tzatziki!
 I learned how to make this Tzatziki recipe while I was visiting Athens – everyone who tries it tells me that it’s the authentic recipe they were looking for!

-Melitzanosalata, or Greek Eggplant Dip, is a simple yet tasty dish of roasted eggplant, garlic, oil, and lemon juice.
+Melitzanosalata, or Greek Eggplant Dip, is a simple yet tasty dish of roasted eggplant (also called aubergine), garlic, oil, and lemon juice.
 It’s perfect spread on toasted bread.

 Traditional Greek Fava is one of the best things I tasted in Greece.
 All it takes is a handful of ingredients and half an hour.
 Serve with plenty of bread and red wine!